 On Tuesday, September 8, 2020 at 5:30pm, the City will hold a public hearing to discuss a Water & Sewer rate increase.
 The meeting will be held as a virtual public meeting held in accordance with authorized communications media technology protocols.
 The Virtual Meeting can be viewed live on the City access channel or Livestream at www.Cityofhomestead.com/publicmeeting.
 The public may also participate live via WebEx Events (click here to join) or via toll free conference call number (.
 Please go to www.cityofhomestead.com/calendar for specific details.
 You can view the Quick Start Guide here.

-On November 28, 2018, Homestead's City Council approved an increase to water rates for HPS Water customers.
-This is the first increase in rates in 10 years and HPS still has the lowest water rate in all of Miami-Dade and Broward Counties.
-The new rates also promote conservation by charging a lower rater for customers using less water.
+This is the first increase in rates in 2 years and HPS still has one of the lowest water rates in all of Miami-Dade and Broward Counties.
 View the rate table to learn more.

 Frequently Asked Questions

 - Demand for service has increased and so has the cost of providing that service to customers.
 The City's water rates ordinance allows for annual rate increases tied to the Consumer Price Index (CPI) for Water & Sewer Services, which increased by 6.38%.

 When is the last time water rates went up?

 - This is the first increase in two years.
 Before that, the rates had not increased for 10 years.

 How does Homestead’s rate compare to other cities?

 - Homestead has the lowest rate out of all communities in Broward & Miami-Dade Counties.